MultiTok: Variable-Length Tokenization for Efficient LLMs Adapted from LZW Compression: Simulations Results

 \textbf{Evaluation.} All our results are the averages over 20 trials with the same parameters.
 Specifically, we record the model's average training loss, training accuracy, and testing accuracy per epoch.
 In addition, the compression ratio as well as the average area under the curve (AUC) given by the receiver operating characteristic curve (ROC) for each test were recorded and graphed.
-Our results for \texttt{MultiTok} were compared with BERT tokenization \cite{devlin2018bert} and single-word tokenization where each unique word is considered as a token.
+Our results for \texttt{MultiTok} were compared with BERT tokenization \cite{devlin2018bert}, GPT \cite{radford2019language} tokenization, and single-word tokenization where each unique word is considered as a token.
 For all these schemes, we use random vectors for embedding of each token.
+We note that the BERT and GPT tokenizers are well-known off-the-shelve tokenizers utilized for LLM training today, and thus we targeted them as baselines in our experiments.
+Thus, for simulation results, if the proposed \texttt{MultiTok} tokenization strategy was able to perform better than these standards, it would be able to perform better than most other tokenization schemes.
+For this reason, an extensive comparison of more tokenization schemes, while interesting, would only provide marginal benefits.

 Our first round of experiments are focused on studying the performance \texttt{MultiTok} algorithm for various sizes of the training window and the testing window.
-In the second experiment, we apply \texttt{MultiTok} encoding on the BERT tokens to have a cascade of two tokenization schemes, where \texttt{MultiTok} takes BERT tokens as units of data for compression.
-Finally, we apply the frequency-based post processing on the \texttt{MultiTok} Tokens for further improvements.
+In the second experiment, we apply \texttt{MultiTok} encoding on the BERT and GPT tokens to have a cascade of two tokenization schemes, where \texttt{MultiTok} takes BERT or GPT tokens as units of data for compression.
+Finally, we apply the frequency-based post processing on the \texttt{MultiTok} tokens for further improvements.
 We note that the title of rows in the table can be read as the type of tokenization, the percentage of training data to which the tokenizer is applied, and the training and testing window sizes.